 A matriculated, degree-seeking student who has been absent from Walsh for one full academic year or more must file a Returning Student Application.
 An academic advisor will be assigned and all records will be updated according to the appropriate catalog.
 If the student has attended another institution during this absence, he/she will be required to submit official transcripts for evaluation prior to readmission.
 Any financial or academic holds must be removed from the student's account prior to admission.

 Placement and Proficiency Testing

-To enhance student success, all enrolling students are required to take Mathematics, English, and Foreign Language placement tests.
+To enhance student success, all enrolling students are required to take Mathematics and Foreign Language placement tests.
 Nursing students test in Chemistry.
 Students placing into developmental courses receive credit towards graduation; however, the courses do not fulfill core or major requirements.
 Students showing sufficient proficiency in Foreign Language, English, and/or Mathematics will need no further courses in these areas unless the courses are needed for their chosen major.

 Students confirm their acceptance to Walsh University by paying a $125 tuition deposit, which is credited to their first-term payment.
 The enrollment deposit is fully refundable until May 1st.
 Students who wish to reside on campus need to pay a $200 housing deposit.

 Walsh University’s Honors Program offers two admission tracks.
 The first, General Honors, is designed for those students who begin the program as freshmen.
 Track II Honors accepts into the program those who have excelled during their freshman-year experience at Walsh.
 Both admissions tracks are highly competitive.